StephanLorenzen/ESMT-heuristic/README.md

 * [Euclidean Steiner Tree Heuristic in d-Space](http://dimacs11.cs.princeton.edu/workshop/OlsenLorenzenFonsecaWinter.pdf).
 A.E.
 Olsen, S.S.
 Lorenzen, R. Fonseca and P. Winter.

-This repository contains code for the DB-heuristic, although the program may also run the DM-heuristic (se the [Usage][Usage] section below).
+This repository contains code for the DB-heuristic, although the program may also run the DM-heuristic (se the *Usage* section below).
 Overview:

 * [DB-heuristic code](https://github.com/StephanLorenzen/ESMT-heuristic-using-bottleneck-distances/tree/master/src) - this repository.
 * [Original DM-heuristic code](https://github.com/RasmusFonseca/ESMT-heuristic) - other repository.

 This repository also contains appendices with numerical results and comparisons between the DB- and DM-heuristics.
 Overview:

-* [DB-heuristic results](https://github.com/StephanLorenzen/ESMT-heuristic-using-bottleneck-distances/blob/master/results/computational_results.pdf) - contains tables with full results achieved by the DB-heuristic and tables with comparisons to the DM-heuristic.
+* [DB-heuristic results](https://github.com/StephanLorenzen/ESMT-heuristic-using-bottleneck-distances/blob/master/appendices/BD-heuristic-appendix.pdf) - contains tables with full results achieved by the DB-heuristic and tables with comparisons to the DM-heuristic.
 The tables referred to in the paper [Steiner Tree Heuristic in the Euclidean d-Space Using Bottleneck Distances]() are contained in this appendix.
 * [DM-heuristic results]() - contains tables with full results achieved by the DM-heuristic.

 # Compiling